Prevent Healthcare Data Breaches: A 12-Step Guide

 If you need broad coverage: BrandShield offers the widest range.
 CSC works best for enterprises with large domain portfolios.

-If you want post-attack visibility: Add credential monitoring from Breachsense.
+If you want to catch stolen credentials before they’re used: Add credential monitoring from Breachsense.
 Most tools catch fake domains.
-Few tell you when credentials get stolen before takedowns complete.
+Few alert you when passwords leak during the takedown window.

 Once you deploy a platform, measure these to evaluate effectiveness: